Trine-Judson football game canceled

 The game was called off more as a precautionary step with health and safety in mind, according to statement given to the Herald Republican by Jeff Hoedt, a Trine sports information director, Tuesday afternoon.

-Judson is an NAIA school and NAIA COVID-19 protocols do not match what the NCAA requires,” Hoedt said.
+Judson is an NAIA school and NAIA COVID-19 protocols do not match what the NCAA requires,” Hoedt said in an email.
 “So it was decided that, in efforts to keep the student-athletes and entire campus community safe and healthy, it was better not to play the game.”

 The Trine-Indiana Wesleyan scrimmage scheduled for last Friday in Marion was canceled for similar health and safety reasons.
 Indiana Wesleyan is an NAIA program.